9.00-9.15 Opening remarks

 Anamarija Šiša (University of Ljubljana) & Antonija Todić (Institute for ethnic studies, Ljubljana): A toolkit for optimal gender disruption

-In the presentation, we revisit xenofeminist concepts in light of recent shifts in biohacking culture, wellness trends, and digital health innovations.
+In this presentation, we revisit xenofeminist concepts in light of recent shifts in biohacking culture, wellness trends, and digital health innovations.
 Inspired by a fascination with Bro Science and Paleo Moms, our aim is to suggest that (xeno)feminist principles might emerge from unexpected sources.
 Advances in biotechnology, medicine, and nutritional engineering, as well as their popularisation in digital media, enable us to surpass bodily limits in ways that parallel technological manipulation.
 The DIY approach of soft biohacking subverts standard medical practices, often ignoring conventional notions of bodily "normalcy" in favour of individually optimised health, thus promoting a democratised, n-of-1 perspective that can align with xenofeminist commitments to inclusivity and bodily agency.
 Although often implicitly or explicitly affirming the notion of optimal, natural states as a given, these developments have the potential to challenge traditional medico-pharmacological paradigms, suggesting that transformative changes in gender and bodily politics could arise through the opportunistic hacking of existing practices.
 By contrasting terms like cyborg/holobiont, bio/hacking, health-/self-care, and individualism/n=1 experiments, we explore how contemporary wellness and health discourses intersect with feminist inhumanism.
 This intersection commits to the constant revisability of the rational and natural, challenging biological determinism and the ‘natural’ hierarchies that constrain bodies.
 Finally, we provide tentative examples of how popular-scientific health interventions can be repurposed to construct “zero-cost-to-consumers” protocols for xenofeminist futures.

-Antonija Todić is a junior researcher at the Institute for ethnic studies, Ljubljana, where her focus is mainly on the processes of care migration in Slovenia and beyond, the gendered dimensions of migration and integration, as well as data management and open science practices.
-She is currently finishing her PhD studies at the Department of sociology, Faculty of arts, Ljubljana, with a dissertation on the transnationalisation of care and migrant workers in eldercare in Slovenia.
+Antonija Todić is a junior researcher at the Institute for Ethnic Studies, Ljubljana, where her focus is mainly on the processes of care migration in Slovenia and beyond, the gendered dimensions of migration and integration, as well as data management and open science practices.
+She is currently finishing her PhD studies at the Department of Sociology, Faculty of Arts, Ljubljana, with a dissertation on the transnationalisation of care and migrant workers in eldercare in Slovenia.
 Since 2021, she has also worked as an editor at the journal Treatises and documents: Journal of ethnic studies.

 15.45-17.15 God, desire and psychosis (chair: Lidija Šumah)